RuiFSP/CodeWars/README.md

 # CodeWars
-my repository for code war solutions in different languages

 These are my solutions to [codewars](http://codewars.com).
 My profile in codewars can be found [here](https://www.codewars.com/users/rui3).
 Languages used here are (at the moment):